Humble Grevillea

 Grevillea humilis, commonly known as Humble Grevillea, is an evergreen shrub native to the sclerophyll forests and coastal plains of southeastern Australia, particularly in New South Wales and Victoria.
 It typically grows to a height and width of 2-3 feet (0.6-0.9 meters), presenting a compact and rounded habit.
 The plant is adorned with delicate pink to red flowers from late winter to summer, which are moderately showy and attract nectar-feeding birds.
 The foliage is fine and needle-like, adding textural interest to the garden.

-Humble Grevillea is valued for its drought tolerance and low maintenance requirements, making it an excellent choice for water-wise gardens and xeriscaping.
+Humble Grevillea is valued for its low maintenance requirements, making it an excellent choice for gardens.
 It is often used in rockeries, as a low hedge, or in mixed shrub borders.
 This shrub thrives in well-drained soils, preferably acidic to neutral, and benefits from full sun to partial shade exposure.
 While generally pest-resistant, it can be susceptible to root rot in poorly drained soils.
 It is also frost-tolerant, making it suitable for a range of garden settings.CC BY-SA 4.0

 Plant Description